Formation Entry 21 of 25

 Scale creates dangers.
 As institutions grow, distance increases between decision makers and those affected.
 Bureaucracy can hide responsibility.
 Metrics can substitute for judgment.
 Brand can become more protected than people.
 The larger the institution, the more deliberate its accountability structures must become.
 Otherwise, harm travels through systems while no one feels personally responsible.

 Members of institutions also carry duty.
 It is easy to blame the structure while privately benefiting from its evasions.
 Workers, leaders, volunteers, students, and members should ask what they are reinforcing.
-A person may not control the whole institution, but he often controls whether he tells the truth, documents harm, refuses a corrupt shortcut, protects the vulnerable, or models responsibility in his role.
+A person may not control the whole institution, but often controls whether truth is told, harm is documented, corrupt shortcuts are refused, the vulnerable are protected, or responsibility is modeled in a local role.

 An institution should be judged by the people it forms as well as the tasks it completes.
 If it wins while deforming everyone inside it, the victory is morally unstable.
 If it serves while forming courage, competence, honesty, and repair, it contributes beyond its immediate work.